02 Oct 2015

-Recognising the vital role of those farmers who do not have large pieces of land to cultivate, Grain SA Farmer Development Programme Manager, Jane McPherson said the standard is rising every year in all the categories.
+Recognising the vital role of those farmers who do not have large pieces of land to cultivate, Grain SA Farmer Development Programme Manager, Jane McPherson said the standard is rising every year in all three the categories and it is becoming more difficult for the panel of judges to choose the winners.
 “So many farmers want to enter and want to be included and each person’s story is different and inspirational.
 In this competition, men and women compete equally and the women are reaching the levels of excellence”, McPherson said.

-Grain SA would like to thank all sponsors for their contributions and convey our appreciation for their support.
+Grain SA hereby wish to thank all sponsors for their contributions and convey our appreciation for their support.

 Grain SA Communications